MatthewKing/DeviceId/readme.md

 From `DeviceId.Windows`:

+* `AddWindowsDeviceId` adds the Windows Device ID (also known as Machine ID or Advertising ID) to the device identifier.
+This value is the one displayed as "Device ID" in the Windows Device Specifications UI.
+* `AddWindowsProductId` adds the Windows Product ID (also known as Machine ID or Advertising ID) to the device identifier.
+This value is the one displayed as "Product ID" in the Windows Device Specifications UI.
 * `AddRegistryValue` adds a specified registry value to the device identifier.
 * `AddMachineGuid` adds the machine GUID from `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Cryptography` to the device identifier.